 Timm Hoffman: Examining Long-term Land Use and Environmental Changes in Southern Africa’s Drylands Over the Past Century

-Timm Hoffman presented a century-long analysis of land use and ecological change in the Karoo and other southern African drylands, drawing from agricultural census data and a unique “repeat photography” method.
+Timm Hoffman presented a century-long analysis of land use and ecological change in the Karoo and other southern African drylands, drawing on agricultural census data and a unique “repeat photography” method.
 Contrary to popular narratives of widespread degradation, his findings show that cropping and livestock numbers have actually declined since the 1930s, with vegetation cover remaining stable or even increasing across 90% of the Karoo.
 Protected areas have expanded exponentially since the 1960s, marking a major conservation success story.
 However, new threats such as fracking, renewable energy projects, and plant theft pose emerging challenges to biodiversity.
 Hoffman emphasized that while the Richtersveld supports a desertification narrative, most dryland systems show resilience, challenging assumptions about degradation and prompting a rethinking of long-term ecological trends.

 Igshaan Samuels, Clement Cupido, and Khuliliwe Ntombela: Growing Challenges Faced by Pastoralism in Southern Africa Due to Climate Change Samuels and colleagues discussed the severe impacts of climate variability on pastoral livelihoods in Namaqualand and beyond.
-Increasing droughts, erratic rainfall, dust storms, and temperature extremes are intensifying livestock mortality, reducing forage quality, and expanding tick-borne diseases.
+Increasing droughts, erratic rainfall, dust storms, and temperature extremes are intensifying livestock mortality, reducing forage quality, and increasing tick-borne diseases.
 Traditional mobility and herding practices are becoming harder to sustain as land access tightens, yet these remain critical for resilience.
-The presenters advocated for flexible land tenure systems that recognize mobility as a legitimate right allowing negotiated, seasonal access to grazing and water across administrative boundaries.
-Embedding such adaptive governance within legal frameworks could balance ecological realities with secure land rights, supporting coexistence between conservation, production, and livelihoods in a changing climate.
+The presenters advocated for flexible land tenure systems that recognize mobility as a legitimate right allowing for negotiated, seasonal access to grazing and water across administrative boundaries.
+Embedding such adaptive governance practices within legal frameworks could balance ecological realities with secure land rights, supporting coexistence between conservation, production, and livelihoods in a changing climate.

 Howard Hendriks:Rethinking Traditional Rangeland Management in Drylands: Lessons from the Richtersveld